Au Yeung Yiu Chung: Tai Po

 After an injury-shorted half season, Au Yeung left Dreams.
 He signed a one-year contract with Tai Po on 31 July 2018 in order to work with head coach Lee Chi Kin.

 Even though he had experience in Chinese Super League and Chinese League One in the previous year, Au Yeung was unable to break into the first team, and his chances were limited in the reserve team.
 He was played 4 times in the entire season, including 2 league matches, 1 cup match and 1 AFC match.

 On 19 June 2019, Au Yeung announced that his contract with Tai Po had ended and would search for a new club abroad.

-Hong Kong Rangers
+Rangers

-On 31 July 2019, Au Yeung signed a one-year contract with Hong Kong Rangers.
+On 31 July 2019, Au Yeung signed a one-year contract with Rangers.
 He became a regular player in the first two league matches but failed to lead the team to victory.

 And he went on playing for the club in the first half of the 2019–20 season while a regular starting XI place was not guaranteed due to the arrival of several attacking players.
-He was released by the club after the club announced that they would withdraw from the remaining of the season.
+He was released by the club after the club announced that they would withdraw from the remainder of the season.